Jürg Tschopp: Biography

 Tschopp's group, and other groups, established that mutations in the gene for the protein NLRP3, also known as cryopyrin, (one of the proteins forming the inflammasome) cause cryopyrin-associated periodic syndrome (CAPS), which is a group of rare autoimmune disorders.
 Patients with CAPS are "now successfully treated with IL-1 antagonists such as anakinra or blocking antibodies."

 In 2005, Tschopp with six colleagues described the function of a "novel cytoplasmic protein complex" involving what is now known as Mitochondrial Antiviral-signaling protein (MAVS), also known as CARDIF or Cardif.
-The "novel cytoplasmic protein complex ... detects RNA and ... is essential for sensing most intracellular viruses.
-This complex consists of RIG-I and CARDIF and triggers a robust type I interferon response.
-His group demonstrated that CARDIF is proteolytically cleaved and inactivated by HCV, thereby explaining the persistence of this viral infection ..."

-In 2006 Tschopp with 4 colleagues "showed that gout-associated monosodium urate crystals and pseudogout-associated pyrophosphate dihydrate crystals can stimulate activation of the NLRP3 inflammasome, ... establishing the pathophysiological bases of gout (or pseudogout)-associated inflammatory reactions."

 He died of a heart attack on a ski trip with his son in the Swiss Alps.
 In his youth he was nationally ranked in the decathlon and was later active in hiking, running, and skiing.

 When Tschopp died he had an h-index of 105.
 He was the author or co-author of more than 350 publications.
 He was the co-editor with Gillian M. Griffiths of the 1995 book Pathways for Cytolysis.
 Tschopp received several awards, including the European Cell Death Organization's Career Award in 2006, the Louis-Jeantet Prize for Medicine in 2008, and the Novartis Prize for Clinical Immunology (shared with Charles Dinarello) in 2010.